Lincoln, Nebraska: Mass transit

 A public bus transit system, StarTran, operates in Lincoln.
 StarTran's fleet consists of 67 full-sized buses and 13 Handi-Vans.
 The transit system has 18 bus routes, with a circular bus route downtown.
 Annual ridership for the fiscal year 2017–18 was 2,463,799.

+StarTran also offers a door-to-door van service called VANLNK to customers with the mobile app.
+The service has vehicles that are smaller than StarTran's buses.
+Departures can only be in the Lincoln city limits, and the service is a shared-ride service, meaning it optimizes trips to carry people along routes on the same schedule.
+All VANLNK vehicles are accessible by disabled people using lifts and ramps.
+However, although service animals are allowed, non-service animals must be on a pet carrier.

 Intercity transit

-The Lincoln Airport (KLNK/LNK) provides passengers with daily non-stop service to Chicago O'Hare International Airport, Denver International Airport, and Minneapolis–Saint Paul International Airport.
+The Lincoln Airport (KLNK/LNK) provides passengers with daily non-stop service to Chicago O'Hare International Airport, and Denver International Airport.
 General aviation support is provided through several private aviation companies.
 The Lincoln Airport was among the emergency landing sites for the NASA Space Shuttle.
 The site was chosen chiefly because of a 12,901 ft runway; the longest of three at the airport.

-Lincoln is served by both Express Arrow and Burling Trailways for regional bus service between Omaha, Denver and points beyond.
+Lincoln is served by both Express Arrow and Burlington Trailways for regional bus service between Omaha, Denver and points beyond.
 Megabus, in partnership with Windstar Lines, provides bus service between Lincoln and Chicago with stops in Omaha, Des Moines, Iowa City and Moline.

 Amtrak provides service to Lincoln station, operating its California Zephyr daily in each direction between Chicago and Emeryville, California, using BNSF's Lincoln – Denver route through Nebraska.
 The city is an Amtrak crew-change point.